 Bailey Settlers in Canada in the 20th Century- Mr. Bailey, who arrived in Saint John, New Brunswick in 1907

-Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
-Early immigrants include: Bailey Settlers in Australia in the 18th Century- Mr. William Bailey, English convict who was convicted in Middlesex, England for 7 years, transported aboard the "Barwell" in September 1797, arriving in New South Wales, Australia 15
+Following the First and Second Fleets, other convicts and early settlers arriving in Australia include: Bailey Settlers in Australia in the 18th Century- Mr. William Bailey, English convict who was convicted in Middlesex, England for 7 years, transported aboard the "Barwell" in September 1797, arriving in New South Wales, Australia 16

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)